nidhalhaamdi/MachineLearning-DataScience/README.md

 ### Types of Machine Learning Problems

 - When shouldn't you use machine learning?
-  - When a simple hand-coded instruction based system will work
+  - When a simple hand-coded instruction based system will work.
 - Main types of machine learning
   - Supervised Learning
   - Unsupervised Learning